slackr31337/home-agent/README.md

 This is an endpoint agent for Windows and Linux for collecting metrics for Home-Assistant sensors written in Python.

+## Description

+I wanted to have the ability to interact and connect with my computers to Home-Assistant (https://www.home-assistant.io/).
+Collect sesnor data and trigger notifications right on my desktop.

 ## Connectors
   - MQTT Client
   - Home-Assistant WS API (In-progress, not working)